 But it takes a while for the movie to get to that.
 First we must endure a long stretch where they posture for ages without doing anything, trying to bring some Tarantino cool to the movie by way of tired old anime tropes.
 Holy shit is it painful to watch.

 I hate the main character with a passion - he's one of those manga antiheroes that's so cool, so above it all they come across as almost narcoleptic, constantly whining about having to do stuff... an absolute piece of shit character.
 The girl is a blank, constantly waiting for this shitstain to validate her, and the mooks are a one-dimensional collection of anime stock characters without a single shred of charisma between them.
 You've got the serious, honorable one, the serious one with glasses and long hair, the psychotic clown who looks like he might pull a face muscle from all his mugging, the incompetent one that's so caught up in his panic attack that he looks almost feral...
 OK, that last one at least was entertaining to watch.
-Probably not in the way intended, but as trainwrecks go it's entertaining.
+Probably not in the way intended, but as trainwrecks go it's a fun one.

-It's pretty clear the plot in this doesn't matter in the least - it's just an excuse to string together the scenes Kitamura wanted to do; lots of fights and shootouts, all reasonably fun but done without a real choreography.
-It's all about looking cool, not doing cool stuff, unfortunately; They did put in the effort - there's even some wirework involved.
-For your money you also get Zombie killing, some silly jokes (some of them even good!) and lots of very over-the-top gore.
+For your money you also get Zombie killing, some silly jokes (some of them even work!) and lots of very over-the-top gore.
 Chintzy, very Matrix-inspired techno music, camera work that's all over the place (including a pretty well done Michael Bay homage, of all things) and all the forest scenery you could possibly want.

 No comments: